google/agi/DEVDOC.md

 5. Start debugging with `Debug->Start Debugging` (on Linux with `F5`) and make sure `Attach to Delve` is selected as the launch configuration.

 6. Now VSCode can interact with Delve and can be used for debugging `gapis` in VSCode UI instead of the command line.
 Enjoy your debugging :)

+This will allow you to put breakpoint in any lines in Go standard library, generated or handwritten AGI Go source code.
+For the generated file, you can put the breakpoints under the `bazel-bin/` or `bazel-out/` folder and the debugger will still find it under the fuse directory during debugging and open it.
+The only downside is you will have two version of the same file but this is the only working workaround until a support comes for bazel in Go Plugin.

 ## How to debug via printing message